 Abu Dhabi Project, Curatorial

 The Guggenheim Abu Dhabi Project (GAD) leads the curatorial and programming strategies for the future Guggenheim Abu Dhabi Museum.
-This curatorial team develops the curatorial narrative, researches, and proposes acquisitions for the collection.
-The GAD curatorial team also develops the commissions and implementation plans for the opening installation and uses 3D digital modelling for exhibition planning and test-fits to display the collection and commissions.
+This curatorial team develops the museum’s curatorial narrative, conducts research, and proposes acquisitions for the collection.
+The GAD curatorial team also forms the commissions and implementation plans for the opening installation and uses 3D digital modelling for exhibition planning and test-fits to display the collection and commissions.
+All placements are in New York City.
+No travel is expected or required.
 Ideal candidates should demonstrate an interest in modern and contemporary art and have excellent research and writing skills.